Well-structured writing workshops with diverse texts can help teachers inspire their young writers in the classroom.

 “We also want to open up doors on crafting.
 How does the author craft, and by craft, we mean, how do they create a beginning?
 How do they know how to create an ending?
 How do they know to organise their ideas?
 So all those crafting elements, that’d be something else I’d bring to open the door on conventions.
 So how do I use punctuation?
 How do I use my spelling knowledge as I’m writing?
 How do I use grammar as I’m writing?
 Who’s my audience?
 How do I edit and proofread?
 And how do I publish?”

-Sharon and Phil explained that the mini lesson can be more flexible to the needs of the learners and focus more on smaller groups, as opposed to the whole class.
+Sharon explained that the mini lesson can be more flexible to the needs of the learners and focus more on smaller groups, as opposed to the whole class.

-“There’s the ones that just need to have more of that modelling and then the other ones that are independent, ready to go,” Phil said.
+“There’s the ones that just need to have more of that modelling and then the other ones that are independent, ready to go,” she said.

 Sharon added: “There may also be a group that needs to come back because of the phase they’re in with their writing, or where they are in the writing process.
 They might be the ones that you say ‘right, let me pull you back together’ towards the end of the lesson, and let’s do a little bit of what are we are doing next with something like editing or revising.